 How can individuals with CRPS Type 1 cope with the condition?

 Living with CRPS Type 1 can be challenging, but strategies and support systems can help individuals cope with the condition.
-These may include engaging in physical therapy and rehabilitation programs, managing stress through relaxation techniques, seeking emotional support from family and friends, joining support groups or online communities, and maintaining a healthy lifestyle that includes regular exercise and balanced nutrition.
-It is important to address both physical and mental well-being to improve overall quality of life.
+These may include engaging in physical therapy and rehabilitation programs, managing stress through relaxation techniques, seeking emotional support from family and friends, joining support groups or online communities, and maintaining a healthy lifestyle with regular exercise and balanced nutrition.
+It is essential to address physical and mental well-being to improve overall quality of life.

 Source Links